DataDog/datadog-agent/test/kitchen/README.md

 There is an invoke task for creating the completed `kitchen.yml`.
 The usage for the invoke task is:

-  invoke kitchen.genconfig --platform=platform --osversions=osversions --provider=provider --testfiles=testfiles
+  invoke kitchen.genconfig --platform=platform --osversions=osversions --provider=provider --arch=arch --testfiles=testfiles

 where:
   platform is an index into the platforms.json.
 It is (currently) one of: